-Member of the Environmental Committee.
+Member of the Environmental, Health and Safety Committee.

-(1) (2) (3) Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 17,833 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32% of the voting shares of James Jones and Sons Limited ("JJS") which holds 49% of the voting shares of Stella Jones International S.A. ("SJ International") which in turn, holds 8,187,909 or 51.4% of the Common Shares of the Company.
+(1) (2) (3) Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 17,833 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32% of the voting shares of James Jones and Sons Limited ("JJS") which holds 49% of the voting shares of SJ International which in turn, as of February 6, 2012 holds 6,187,909 or approximately 38.8% of the Common Shares of the Company.
 Mr. Tom A. Bruce Jones holds directly, an additional 7,500 Common Shares of the Company.

-(4) Member of the Remuneration Committee.
+Member of the Remuneration Committee.

-Mr. Gianni Chiarva, together with his associates, exercise control or directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51% of the voting shares of SJ International which in turn, holds 8,187,909 or 51.4% of the Common Shares of the Company.
+Mr. Gianni Chiarva, together with his associates, exercise control or directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51% of the voting shares of SJ International which in turn, as of February 6, 2012 holds 6,187,909 or approximately 38.8% of the Common Shares of the Company.
 Mr. Gianni Chiarva holds directly, an additional 7,500 Common Shares of the Company.
-Lead Director.